the waterfall at 60 foot falls perth flowing down granite rocks into emerald green pool

 Part of the 60 Foot Falls hiking trail

-My 60 Foot Falls Walk
+My 60 Foot Falls Hike

 If you just want to do this loop trail, park in the middle valley car park.
 From here, you will see the information board with details of the walk and the fauna and flora that can be found on the trail.